-To configure VLANs per each SSID is pretty simple to do using the UniFi Controller software.
+Configuring VLANs per SSID is pretty simple to do using the UniFi Controller software.
 The controller software may be installed on a PC, server, or other devices such as the Raspberry Pi or you may purchase the UniFi Cloud Key.
-I used a Raspberry Pi to save a little bit of money, but I also like that I can install additional software or repurpose the Pi later should I choose to do so (RetroPie, anyone?).
+When I first set up the UniFi controller, I used a Raspberry Pi to save a little bit of money, but I also like that I can install additional software or repurpose the Pi later should I choose to do so (RetroPie, anyone?).

 Go to the Settings page in your UniFi Controller and click “Wireless Networks”.
 This is where you may have already configured your wireless networks when you first set up your network.
 If so, click “Edit” otherwise click “Create New Wireless Network”.

 Once in your Wireless Network settings, expand the “Advanced Options” and enter the VLAN ID of your choice.
 In this example, “30” is the VLAN ID.

 That’s all you need to do to set the VLAN for your wireless networks!